gscacco/automa/README.md

        PAUSE
     }

-Then you can simply create a Finite State Machine for a Player by doing:
+Then you can simply create the player Finite State Machine doing:

     Automa<PlayerState, PlayerEvent> player = new Automa<PlayerState, PlayerEvent>(PlayerState.STOP);
     player.from(PlayerState.STOP).goTo(PlayerState.PLAY).when(PlayerEvent.PLAY).andDo(new Runnable() {